Should you study at university?

 #1: What is university?

-- It's a consumption product: a giant party where you do nothing besides drinking for four years.
+- A consumption product: a giant party where you do nothing besides drinking for four years.

-- It's an investment product: it's a way to raise your own quality so that you raise your salary and can recoup your investment
+- An investment product: a way to raise your own quality so that you raise your future salary and can recoup your investment.

-- It's an insurance product: going to university will help you get a good job to avoid falling into the cracks of society
+- An insurance product: going to university will help you get a good job to avoid falling into the cracks of society

-- It's an endless competition (what Thiel thinks university actually is): it's a place where great minds compete to become management consultants and investment bankers instead of changing the world as they had originally intended.
+- An endless competition (what Thiel thinks university actually is): a place where great minds compete to become management consultants and investment bankers instead of changing the world as they had originally intended.

-Is university the only place to get knowledge and experience though?
+Is university the only place to get knowledge and experience?
 Hell no.

 Is university the cheapest and best way to get knowledge and experience?
 Nope.